jnnnnn/EDAP/README.md

 To see the key mappings used you will need to read the code, see Pilot.cs.
 You can (obviously) change them before build/run.
 The numpad is used for orientation; F, P, X are various throttle, etc.

 This project uses OpenCVSharp, which should be downloaded automatically when you try to build the project.
+(The Nuget package management system is part of Visual Studio.)

 # Watch out